duise/TFT-DHT22-dew-point/README.md

 # TFT-DHT22-dew-point
-arduino mega with dht22 for temperature and humidity and 2,6" TFT shield.
+using arduino mega with dht22 for temperature and humidity and 2,6" TFT shield.
 Calculate dew point. master has no dew point. try to implement code for calculation of dp based on https://www.wetterochs.de/wetter/feuchte.html

 Bezeichnungen: